-When to speak and when to stay silent?Motto of the day*
+When to speak and when to stay silent?Thoughts of the day*

 When to stay silent and when to speak up?

-The motto of the day is about the question of when it is better to speak up and when to stay silent.
+The thought of the day is about the question of when it is better to speak up and when to stay silent.
 How to know which one is the better decision?

 What comes to my mind when thinking about this motto of the day?
-It reminds me immediately to the first rule of rhetorics: If you haven’s something relevant to say, shut up!
+It reminds me immediately of the first rule of rhetoric: If you haven’t something relevant to say, shut up!
 Sometimes, silence is golden.
 Is there another thought?
 Yes!

 Let me add a few thoughts when I think it is better to stay silent: